Stackhouse has key late pick as No. 1 Georgia holds off No. 14 Missouri, 30-21

 Despite Georgia's long winning streak, the hard-fought first half was no surprise.
 The Bulldogs had to rally from a 10-point deficit to win at Missouri 26-22 last season.

+“We are disappointed because we put ourselves in a position to contend for the SEC East, which is the goal we have in place,” Drinkwitz said.
+“That is really not going to be in our control any longer.
+We have to refocus on what our new goals are.”

 The Tigers survived a scare when Burden held his left ankle and was examined on the field in the second quarter.
-Burden returned later in the half after walking slowly off the field.
+Burden returned later in the half and had three catches for 53 yards.

 Mevis gave Missouri a 13-10 lead with a 42-yard field goal which gave the senior the school's career scoring record, passing Jeff Wolfert's 363 points from 2006-08.